-So, you’re buying a house.
+So, you’re buying a house… your first time.
 Or, at least, you’re thinking about buying a house.
-That’s excellent news.
+That’s excellent news!
 Home ownership is a terrific way to create stability in your life and to start building wealth for your future.

 So, how do six million people manage to buy new homes each year?
 With preparation and attention to detail.